Mailing Company Reveals Details About Bombing Suspect’s Life

 After McVeigh’s arrest, the contents of his mailbox were seized by FBI agents who ordered Willoughby to turn over any future mail addressed to him.

-Agents also asked Willoughby to contact them the next time she saw another one of her customers _ Jack Maxwell Oliphant, described by the FBI as a leader of the right-wing militia, the Arizona Patriots.
+Federal agents asked Willoughby to contact them the next time she saw another one of her customers _ Jack Maxwell Oliphant, described by the FBI as a leader of the right-wing militia, the Arizona Patriots.

 Oliphant, 71, was convicted of conspiracy in 1987 with two other people in a plan to bomb and rob an armored car carrying casino money to and from Laughlin, a gambling town in nearby Nevada.